carlalennon/portfolio-project-3/README.md

         <img src="images/readme-failing-criteria-3.png" alt="	The application rigorously checks user input only for the initial question.
 For subsequent questions, it fails to handle empty or invalid inputs, leading to the application freezing/pausing and not going forward.
 This needs addressing to ensure consistent user experience throughout."/>
     </details>

-    I solved this by accident.
     When opening the file, I noticed the dictionarys made the file very long and hard to work with.
 After working through PP4, I was more comfortable with Python.
 I decided to move the dictionarys to their own files.

     <img src="images/readme-new-files.png" alt="The new files in the project">